yashwanths814/FashionBrand/README.md

-A Static web application bulit using html,css and Javascript.
+A Static web application bulit using html and css.